 Rocha Department, Ruta 9, km 302

-If you love camping and nature, the National Park San Teresa is the place for you to go: three thousand hectares next to the sea and one of the most well-preserved and pretty colonial fortress of the country (from the mid-18th century).
-Two kilometers in are the beaches – where you can rent a cabin, go to a hostel or to the camping site.
+If you love camping and nature, the National Park San Teresa is the place for you to go: three thousand hectares next to the sea and one of the most well-preserved and beautiful colonial fortresses in the country (built in the mid-18th century).
+The beaches are situated two kilometres inland – where you can rent a cabin, go to a hostel or to the camping site.

-Entering the National Park is free for any one-day visitor who came to enjoy the beaches and have an “asado” in one of their public barbecues.
+Entering the National Park is free for any one-day visitor who comes to enjoy the beaches and have an “asado” at one of their public barbecues.
 However, if you want to spend the night you must register at the reception and pay the corresponding price.
-La Fortaleza opens from 10am to 7pm on the high season and from 10am to 5pm on the low season.
-The entering fee is 40 Uruguayan pesos (one dollar and a half) per person.
+La Fortaleza opens from 10am to 7pm during the high season and from 10am to 5pm during the low season.
+The entrance fee is 40 Uruguayan pesos (one dollar and a half) per person.